Building Closed Memorial Day Weekend

 The instructor will share code samples and real-world experiences of device and kernel porting to augment your learning.
 In your assignments you will get to analyze, develop, and debug different modules and kernel drivers.
 Any distribution is fine so long as the Linux kernel version is recent.

-- Compiling a custom kernel
+- Build a Linux kernel

-- Building and running kernel modules
+- Create and debug kernel and modules

 Skills Needed: Proficiency of C programming language and knowledge of Linux Systems Programming or equivalent experience is recommended.
 You will need access to a Linux environment with root privileges.
 Options include VMWare, VirtualBox, LiveCD, disk partition or dualboot.